AdobeDocs/experience-manager-65.nl-NL/help/forms/using/variable-in-aem-workflows.md

 ---
 title: Variabelen in AEM Forms-workflows
 seo-title: Variables in AEM Forms Workflows
-description: Maak een variabele, stel een waarde voor de variabele in en gebruik deze in AEM Forms-workflowstappen.
+description: Maak een variabele, stel een waarde voor de variabele in en gebruik deze in AEM Forms Workflow-stappen.
 seo-description: Create a variable, set a value for the variable, and use it in AEM Forms workflow steps.
 uuid: 634a75c4-4899-478f-9e5d-a870f5efa583
 contentOwner: khsingh